-During pregnancy or the first year postpartum, 20% of mothers and 10% of fathers experience depression, anxiety or other mental health changes.
-PMADs can also feel like guilt or shame, irritability and anger.
-New parents might also have difficulty bonding with their baby, sleep or appetite disturbances, racing thoughts, feelings of panic, intrusive thoughts or possible thoughts of self harm.
+During pregnancy or the first year postpartum, 20%-30% of birthing people and 10% of non-gestational partners experience depression, anxiety or other mental health changes.
+Many new parents feel guilt or shame, irritability and anger.
+Some people might also have difficulty bonding with their baby, racing thoughts, feelings of panic, intrusive thoughts or possible thoughts of self harm.

-PMADs are higher for LGBTQIA+ and BIPOC communities and can happen for both the birthing and non-birthing parent.
-In my experience, having open dialogue to discuss PMADs can make them less daunting and provide space to work through them.
-In our confidential sessions, clients are met with understanding and guidance to support their resiliency.
+These mental health changes are higher for LGBTQIA+ and BIPOC communities because of cultural oppression and extreme stress in our current world.
+These can impact both the birthing and non-birthing parent.
+In my experience, having open dialogue can make these mood changes less daunting and provide space to work through them.

 Other Perinatal Resources: